Questioning Shakespeare’s Authorship

 Play and Book Titles: In italics, not all-capitals or underlined.

-– Indented Quotes: For quotations longer than three lines, create a space above and below the quotation, and indent.
+- For quotations longer than three lines, create a space above and below the quotation, and indent.

-– Punctuation: Periods and commas come before closing quotation marks, like ,” and .”
+- Punctuation: Periods and commas come before closing quotation marks, as in ,” and .”

-– Quotation Marks: Double for quoted material in the body of the text.
+- Quotation Marks: Double for quoted material in the body of the text.
 Single for quotation inside passages already in double quotes.
-Double for defining, highlighting, etc.
+Double for defining or highlighting.

 Spelling: “theatre,” not “theater.”